University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

-All students with a disability may request accommodation through Accessibility Resources.
+All students with a disability may request accommodation through the Office of Accessibility Resources.

 Responsibilities of students with a disability seeking accommodation include:

-- Identifying themselves as an individual with a disability through the Minnesota State Mankato Accessibility Resources.
+- Identifying themselves as an individual with a disability through the Minnesota State Mankato Office of Accessibility Resources.

 - Providing current documentation from an appropriate professional source that verifies the nature of the disability, functional limitations, and the need for specific accommodations.

-- Following specific Accessibility Resources procedures for obtaining reasonable and appropriate accommodations including initiating certain services each semester in a timely manner.
+- Following specific Office of Accessibility Resources procedures for obtaining reasonable and appropriate accommodations including initiating certain services each semester in a timely manner.